-The aim of LogistEC project work on crop management is to design and assess cropping systems (in terms of crop sequences and management practices) of lignocellulosic crops in order to reduce their environmental impacts while increasing their economic gains for farmers.
+The aim of LogistEC regarding crop management was to design and assess cropping systems (in terms of crop sequences and management practices) of lignocellulosic crops in order to reduce their environmental impacts while increasing their economic gains for farmers.

-- summarise existing data on productivity, biomass quality and environmental impacts of lignocellulosic crops via meta-analyses,
+- a summary of existing data on productivity, biomass quality and environmental impacts of lignocellulosic crops via meta-analyses,

-- assess two innovative crop management systems: the intercropping of biomass crops with legumes, and the use of process residues as fertilizers,
+- the test and assessment of two innovative crop management systems: the intercropping of biomass crops with legumes, and the use of process residues as fertilizers,

-A large range of energy crops will be investigated: perennials (perennial grasses including Miscanthus and giant reed; short rotation coppice (SRC) including eucalyptus, poplar and willow), multi-annual crops (alfalfa and tall fescue) and annual crops (fibre sorghum and triticale).
+A large range of energy crops were investigated: perennials (perennial grasses including Miscanthus and giant reed; short rotation coppice (SRC) including eucalyptus, poplar and willow), multi-annual crops (alfalfa and tall fescue) and annual crops (fibre sorghum and triticale).

 - Databank including benchmarks of energy crop productions

-- Scientific paper (and/or conference) on meta-analysis of agronomic performance and environmental impacts of biomass crops
+- A meta-analysis of agronomic performance and environmental impacts of biomass crops

 - SOC models and agro-ecosystem models parameterized and validated for perennial energy crops

-- Scientific (and/or conference) paper on the impact on C-N dynamics when reverting from perennial crops
+- A scientific paper on the impact on C-N dynamics when reverting from perennial crops

 - Recommendations for the management of biomass crops-legume intercropping for biomass production